2205354412/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Wangyu is a postgraduate student of geochemistry at Nanjing University.
 His research interests include palaeo-environment reconstruction, carbonate isotope stratigraphy, organic geochemistry.
-He is currently working on deciphering the origin of a clay bed,which may have the potential to prove the casual relationship between Emeishan olcanic activity(Emeishan Large Igneous Province) and the end-Guadalupian Mass Extinction Event in South China.
+He is currently working on deciphering the origin of a clay bed,which may have the potential to prove the casual relationship between the Emeishan volcanic activity(Emeishan Large Igneous Province) and the end-Guadalupian Mass Extinction Event at the end of Guadalupian in South China.